A landing theorem for entire functions with bounded post-singular sets: Introduction

 Such a hair \emph{lands} if the limit $z_0 = \lim_{t\to -\infty} \gamma(t)$ exists; this limit is called the \emph{landing point} (sometimes also \emph{endpoint}) of the hair $\gamma$. \end{defn}

-With this terminology, Theorem~\ref{thm:landingsets} takes the following form for {\hairy} functions. \begin{thm}[Landing theorem for periodic hairs] Let $f$ be a transcendental entire function such that the postsingular set $\P(f)$ is bounded.
-Then every periodic ray of $f$ lands at a repelling or parabolic periodic point.
-If, in addition, $f$ is {\hairy}, then conversely every repelling or parabolic periodic point of $p$ is the landing point of at least one and at most finitely many periodic hairs. \end{thm}

-The first part of the theorem, concerning landing behaviour of periodic rays, is not new.
+With this terminology, Theorem~\ref{thm:landingsets} takes the following form for {criniferous} functions. \begin{thm}[Landing theorem for periodic hairs] Let $f$ be a transcendental entire function such that the postsingular set $\P(f)$ is bounded.
+Then every periodic hair of $f$ lands at a repelling or parabolic periodic point.
+If, in addition, $f$ is {criniferous}, then conversely every repelling or parabolic periodic point of $p$ is the landing point of at least one and at most finitely many periodic hairs. \end{thm} The first part of the theorem, concerning landing behaviour of periodic rays, is not new.
 It was proved for exponential maps in~\cite{SZ03}, and later in full generality by the second author~\cite[Corollary~B.4]{Re08}; see also~\cite{De}.
 The proof uses similar ideas as in the polynomial case, namely expansion properties for the hyperbolic metric, although there are also some additional ingredients.

 On the other hand, the usual proofs for accessibility of repelling and parabolic periodic points in the polynomial case \cite{ELv,Hu,Pr94} strongly rely on the presence of the open basin of attraction of infinity, and thus break down completely in the transcendental setting.
 Nonetheless, there has been some previous work in this direction.
 Under the additional dynamical assumption that $f$ is \emph{geometrically finite}, the theorem was proved by Mihaljevi\'c-Brandt \cite{Mi10}.
 Furthermore, the first author and Lyubich \cite{BL14} proved Theorem~\ref{thm:mainrays} when $f$ belongs to the exponential family~\eqref{eqn:exponentialfamily}.